BasisTI/ansible_docker/README.md

 Role Variables
 --------------

 You can specify a specific version of Docker to install.
-If not specify release package will be install.
+If not specified release package will be installed.

     docker_ce_version_apt: ""
     docker_ce_version_yum: ""